ritza-co/abbey/article.md

 - Click "Use this template" → "Create a new repository".
 This will fork the repository to your GitHub account.
 - Make it a private repository for safety and name it `abbeytest`.
 - Clone the repository to your computer into the `workspace\abbeytest` folder.

+Note that Terraform's list of [starter kit repositories](https://github.com/orgs/abbeylabs/repositories?language=&q=abbey-starter-kit&sort=&type=all) contains both `abbey-starter-kit-terraform-cloud` and `abbey-starter-kit-aws-iam`.
+Even though the AWS kits don't mention Terraform in their name, they still use Terraform.
+Don't use the Terraform cloud kit, as that is a paid Terraform service.

 - Browse to https://app.abbey.io/connections.
 - Click "Create a Connection".
 - Name it `abbeytest` and click "Create".
 - Select "Only select repositories", select `abbeytest`, and click "Install & Authorize".
   ![Abbey connected to GitHub](./assets/abbeyConnection.jpg)

-Note that Terraform's list of [starter kit repositories](https://github.com/orgs/abbeylabs/repositories?language=&q=abbey-starter-kit&sort=&type=all) contains both `abbey-starter-kit-terraform-cloud` and `abbey-starter-kit-aws-iam`.
-Even though the AWS kits don't mention Terraform in their name, they still use Terraform.
-Don't use the Terraform cloud kit, as that is a paid Terraform service.
+In the AWS web console for the IAM service:
+- Create a group called `readergroup`, with the permission `AmazonDynamoDBReadOnlyAccess`.
+-

+## Problems with Abbey
+Here are some problems/confusions I had as a new user trying to follow a quickstart for AWS:
+- API Key <> API Token in their Settings page.
+Why are there two names?
+- Documentation on API Keys says there is a Developer tab, which doesn't exist.
+- Their documentation has language errors and should be run through a grammar checker:
+  - "or when access should be revoke"
+  - "write arbitrary rules via it's support of Open Policy Agent"
+- What does "Use this template - Create a new repository" do in GitHub?
+It seemed to have the same effect as forking the repository.
+If different, what extra stuff is it doing?
+If the same, why not use the fork button?

+## Todo
 - How do you stop using abbey without breaking terraform?
 - Is abbey hosted locally or on their servers?
 - What Abbey offers on top of this either in terms of